 You don’t need VPN to run social media apps.
 But you need it to play Pub-G and Tiktok.

-- For room bookings, Use- Booking.com, Hotels.com, Hostel world.
+- For room bookings, Use- Booking.com, Hotels.com, and Hostel world.
 Don’t use Oyo, though they give the cheapest rooms but are infamous for sex scandals.
-Many rural homestays in rural areas take booking on Facebook.
+Many rural homestays in rural areas take bookings on Facebook.

 - Intercity/interstate bus – Redbus.com

 - Maps- ( downloaded and available offline) – Google Maps.
 Don’t use Apple maps in India – it has never been accurate whenever we used them.

 - Ordering food and checking restaurant reviews – Zomato, Swiggy,

 - Online Transactions – Paypal and other banking apps.

 - The most commonly used messenger –is Whatsapp.